dqv12908/ReputaWallet/README.md

 - Social links and branding
 - **Clickable Cardanoscan links** for all address types (wallet, stake, pool)
 - **User-friendly scoring**: More fair for Cardano's real-world usage
+- **Multi-wallet support**: Connect with Lace, Eternl, Flint, Nami, Typhon, OKX, and more via MeshJS
+- **Secure wallet connection**: Wallet connect happens in a popup window for isolation and compatibility

 ## Prerequisites